 In the example above with $266 in profits, 25% of that is $66.50

 If you have a lot of additional earnings, you might go as high as 30%.
 This is where a tax pro could help a lot.

 I've been really impressed by how Hurdlr calculates taxes.
 You set up a tax profile, tell it about your filing status, whether you have other income, etc. It will take all of that and figure out the percent for you.

 Like in Step 2: I recommend simplicity.
 Don't overthink it.
 Don't make it so involved that you won't do it.
 That's why I like the flat 25%.

 Don't touch a penny until you've pulled money out for your taxes.

 I really discourage using instant cash out or instant pay for this reason: That money isn't yours yet.
 It's your business's.
-Get your money in, take care of your business (literally and figuratively) and then you can give yourself a paycheck.
+Instead, get your money in, take care of your business (literally and figuratively) and then you can give yourself a paycheck.

-Get a different bank account.
+Now, get a different bank account.
 Don't attach it to your checking.
-It's too tempting to spend it.
-Pull that money out and put it in a different bank account.
+It's too tempting to spend it if it stays in checking.